magentabusiness/magentabusiness.github.io/docs/trendz/widget-actions.md

 ```
 ## Configure Date selected action

-Trendz Calendar and Anomaly table support date-selected action, allowing you to dynamically update the time window of your ThingsBoard dashboard based on the selected date in either the calendar or the anomaly timerange.
+Trendz Calendar and Anomaly table support date-selected action, allowing you to dynamically update the time window of your IoT Hub dashboard based on the selected date in either the calendar or the anomaly timerange.
 To enable the date-select event:
 1. Add a Trendz View to your dashboard.
 2. Enter widget edit mode and navigate to the Actions tab.